mrtheduts/powderpunk_mmo/docs/modules_description.md

 ## Communication
 ### Communicator
 Module responsible for receiving and sending data to user.
-It should be able handle new communications, triggering Login Handler, and maintain them once logged, interacting with Game Engine - capturing a shot of its current state and sending to the user, when required - and feeding it with new information coming from said user.
+It should be able to handle new communications, triggering Login Handler, and maintain them once logged, interacting with Game Engine - capturing a shot of its current state and sending to the user, when required - and feeding it with new information coming from said user.
+It is planned to have a dedicated thread for every user.

 ### Text Server Interface
 Responsible for translating the game data captured from the Game Engine, formatting accordingly to the text interface and sending it to the user, using Telnet(?) protocol.